-Soil moisture monitoring throughout the growing season will be critical to determine the long term sustainability of vegetated green stormwater infrastructure practices in a highly urbanized area.
+Soil moisture monitoring will be critical to determine the long-term sustainability of vegetated green stormwater infrastructure practices in a highly urbanized area.
 Soil moisture measurement devices will be tested during the first five years of the Green City, Clean Waters program to determine the best method to monitor soil moisture.
+Properly calibrated dielectric sensors, for example, indirectly measure the volumetric water content of soil and can provide information for estimating soil moisture storage.
 Monitoring the soil moisture will provide insight into the frequency and amount of irrigation required to supplement rainfall events to maintain vegetation.
 In addition, measuring the amount of water stored within the soil profile between rain events will be important to accurately simulate green stormwater infrastructure performance over time.
+Stormwater management practices that are appropriate for soil moisture monitoring include (but are not limited to) rain gardens, bumpouts, and street planters; these stormwater management practices usually feature a larger soil footprint and a greater amount of vegetation.
+Soil moisture monitoring will be performed both during the growing season and in portions of the fall and winter when the ground is not frozen.